 Radiation therapy is treatment with high-energy rays (such as x-rays) or particles to kill cancer cells.
 Radiation therapy may be used to kill cancer cells remaining in the breast, chest wall, or underarm area after surgery or, less often, to shrink a tumor before surgery.
 Radiation to the breast is often needed after breast-conserving surgery.
 It is usually given after any chemotherapy.
 Radiation is also used to treat cancer that has spread to other areas, for example to the bones or brain.

 Radiation therapy can be given in 2 main ways.

 External beam radiation

-Another way to give radiation is to place radioactive seeds (pellets) into the breast tissue next to the cancer.
-It may be given along with external beam radiation to add an extra “boost” of radiation to the tumor in patients who have had breast conserving surgery.
-It is also used in some patients as the only source of radiation (instead of radiation to the whole breast).
-So far the results have been good, but it may not be as a good as external beam radiation long-term.
+Another way to give radiation to the breast is to place radioactive seeds (pellets) into the breast tissue.
+This may be given along with external beam radiation to add an extra “boost” of radiation to the tumor for women who have had breast conserving surgery.
+Some women may get brachytherapy as the only source of radiation (instead of radiation to the whole breast).
+So far the results have been good, but it may not be as good as external beam radiation long-term.

 There are different types of brachytherapy.
 The most common type used to treat breast cancer is called intracavitary brachytherapy.
 A device is put into the space left from breast-conserving surgery, and then a source of radiation is put in the device for a short time and then removed.
 Treatments are given twice a day for 5 days.

 Possible side effects of brachytherapy include redness, bruising, breast pain, infection, and a breakdown of an area of fat tissue inside the breast.
 As with whole breast radiation, weakness and fracture of the ribs can also occur.